How to Use PHP Sessions in WordPress (A Step-by-Step Guide)

 }

-PHP provides a built-in function called session_destroy, that will handle clearing out all session data.
+PHP provides a built-in function called session_destroy that will handle clearing out all session data.
 However, when to call this function can be tricky to handle depending on the application.
-WordPress also provides a few ways for us to do just that in the Actions API.
+WordPress, however, provides a few ways for us to manage this in the Actions API:

 add_action(‘wp_logout’,’end_session’);